slieb74/python-instance-methods-lab-nyc-career-ds-062518/README.md

 print(polite_greeting)
 ```

+    Hey, how are you?

 ```python
 no_time_to_talk = niky.in_a_hurry()
 print(no_time_to_talk)
 ```

+    Punch it!
+They're on our tail!

 ## Summary
 In this lab, we practiced defining classes and instance methods.
 We then instantiated instances of our classes and used them to practice calling our instance methods.